 I’m an ecologist interested in using GIS & cartography to advance a just and sustainable future.
-I am currently a Nearshore Ecologist at the Washington State Department of Natural Resources, where I use GIS and remote sensing to study kelp forest spatial dynamics in Washington waters.
-I was recently a Dangermond Fellow at the National Audubon Society, leveraging Enterprise GIS to advance conservation.
+I am currently a Nearshore Ecologist at the Washington State Department of Natural Resources, where I use GIS and remote sensing to study kelp forest spatial dynamics in Washington waters to support effective stewardship and management of these ecosystems.
+I was recently a Dangermond Fellow at the National Audubon Society, leveraging Enterprise GIS to advance bird conservation across the Americas.
 Prior to that, I spent 3 years as the GIS lead for a small team of marine restoration ecologists at Puget Sound Restoration Fund.
-Spatial data is an incredible tool for developing, managing, and monitoring the outcomes of conservation and restoration projects, as well as guiding prioritization and decision-making in natural resource management.
 You can see a few of my recent public projects here.

 For more examples of my cartographic work, including maps for technical reports and permit applications, please contact me directly.